rprat-pro/MATools/README.md

 # MATools library

-MATools is a library of timers in hierarchical form.
-The goal is to capture the time spent in a scope/routine as many times as they are called.
+MATools is a library poviding tools such as MATimers (timers in hierarchical form) or MATrace (Trace generation for VITE).

 ## MATimer

+MATimer aimes to capture the time spent in a scope/routine as many times as they are called.
+Timer are represented with a tree.
+These Timers work with MPI too and min time, mean time, max time, % of runtime and imbalance are shown for each scope/routine.

 ### Minimal requirement